aziontech/azion-samples/templates/vue/vue3-ai-chatbot-widget/README.md

 This repository is an example of the new GitHub repository created during the deployment.
 For a more detailed step-by-step to deploy the **LangGraph AI Agent Boilerplate** through Azion's platform, check the [How to deploy the LangGraph AI Agent Boilerplate](https://www.azion.com/en/documentation/products/guides/langgraph-ai-agent-boilerplate/) guide.

-This application uses Vue version `3.3.4`.
+This template uses Vue version `3.3.4`.

 ---

 ## Requirements

-Before using this application, you need to:
+Before using this template, you need to:

 - Have a [GitHub account](https://github.com/signup).
   - Every push will be deployed automatically to the main branch in this repository to keep your project updated.
+- Have an [OpenAI](https://platform.openai.com/) API Key.

 > **Note**: this template uses [Application Accelerator](https://www.azion.com/en/documentation/products/build/edge-application/application-accelerator/), [Edge Functions](https://www.azion.com/en/documentation/products/build/edge-application/edge-functions/), and [Edge SQL](https://www.azion.com/en/documentation/products/store/edge-sql/), and it could generate usage-related costs.
 Check the [pricing page](https://www.azion.com/en/pricing/) for more information.